john-science/python_for_scientists/classes/09_std_libs/lecture_09.md

 ![Python](https://imgs.xkcd.com/comics/python.png)

 Batteries Included.
 That's the Python motto.
-Python comes with a whole collection of [standard libraries](http://en.wikipedia.org/wiki/Standard_library).
-Standard libraries are packages of code that come included with Python to help you solve common problems.
-Why reinvent the wheel every time, if you know someone else has already solved it?
-Unlike the Python language itself, you have to use the `import` keyword to use a standard library.
+Python comes with a huge collection of [standard libraries](http://en.wikipedia.org/wiki/Standard_library).
+Standard libraries are packages of code that come with Python to help you solve common tasks.
+Why reinvent the wheel every time?

-We will not be able to fully cover any of these libraries, but we will cover several useful tools in each library.
-For more information, look at the [https://doc.python.org](https://doc.python.org) for full documentation on the libraries.
-Note, there are different versions of the documentation for different verions of Python: [https://docs.python.org/2/](https://docs.python.org/2/) [https://docs.python.org/3/](https://docs.python.org/3/)
+What follows is a selection of handy tools from Python's standard libraries.
+For a full list of the Python standard libraries check here: [Python 2](https://docs.python.org/2/library/) / [Python 3](https://docs.python.org/3/library/).

 ## datetime